 20 Nov They Took the Leap and Uncovered Dream Jobs!
 (You Can Too!), with Sara Bliss

-My guest this week is New York Times bestselling author, Sara Bliss.
+My guest is New York Times bestselling author, Sara Bliss.

 Sara has written 11 books.
 Everything from Hotel Chic at Home, to The Thoroughly Modern Married Girl.
 She’s also co-authored books like Pretty Powerful and Beauty from the Inside Out with wellness and beauty guru, Bobbi Brown,